admin-dashboards/admin-dashboard/README.md

 - **The website structure**:

-  - Categories are keywords related to the `admin dashboard` keyword.
+  - Categories are keywords related to the main website keyword `admin dashboard`.
 The winners (selected by the search volumes) are:
   - `react dashboard` - 2.9k mo searches
   - `vue dashboard` - 1k mo searches
   - `angular dashboards` - 2.9k mo searches